dthain/compilers-fa25/codegen.md

 Your grade on this project will be based upon:

 - Continued correctness on previous stages.
 (10 percent)
 - General structure and completeness of the code generation stage.
-(40 percent)
+(30 percent)
 - Correctness of your test cases.
 (20 percent)
 - Correctness on our test cases.
-(20 percent)
+(30 percent)
 - Good programming style.
 (10 percent)

-The final code generator is due **Thursday, Dec 7th at 11:59PM**.
-Late assignments are not accepted.
+The final code generator is due **Wednesday, Dec 10th at 11:59PM**.
+We are not permitted to run assignments into exam week, so there will be no extensions.